ograycode/ServiceZen/README.md

 ### Authentication

-Users can be created through the adminstration panel at ``/admin`` and the API uses a token based authentication scheme.
+Users can be created through the administration panel at ``/admin`` and the API uses a token based authentication scheme.
 The following is an example of creating a new service using the token based authentication.

     curl -X POST -d "username=user_name&password=secret_password" http://localhost:8000/token/new.json